What does the future hold?

 RPM and S2C

-Since Robbie was completely non-verbal and Cindy had to guess what his wants and needs were, finding out about RPM was huge.
+Since Robbie was completely non-verbal and Cindy had to guess what his wants and needs were, finding out about Spelling was huge.
 If only they had learned about it ten years ago!
 After seeing the tremendous results other families have had she has made it her mission to spread the word!
 She says "It's too late for me to do this with Robbie, but it's not too late for everyone else.
 Please just try it.
 Do it for your child."

 RPM Conversations